vegetableclean/CARLA_ACL/README.md

 # CARLA Simulator Setup on Ubuntu

 This repository is adapted from the **KING paper** and serves as a testbed for experiments and attack examples in CARLA.
+@inproceedings{Hanselmann2022ECCV,
+  author = {Hanselmann, Niklas and Renz, Katrin and Chitta, Kashyap and Bhattacharyya, Apratim and Geiger, Andreas}, title = {KING: Generating Safety-Critical Driving Scenarios for Robust Imitation via Kinematics Gradients}, booktitle = {European Conference on Computer Vision(ECCV)}, year = {2022}
+}

 - The **original implementation** follows the KING paper.
 - A **reimplementation branch** has been added for replication.